Even though Alzheimer’s disease is the most common form of dementia, there are many myths and misconceptions about the condition.

 Myth No. 4: People with Alzheimer’s have no hope.

 Learning how to live with the disease is key to continuing a meaningful life.
 Early diagnosis and medications can help.
 Additionally, caregivers and the person with Alzheimer’s should both seek out support groups and learn to revise life goals and how to offer and/or accept help.
 In loving environments, people with the disease can participate and enjoy life many years after diagnosis.

 Myth No. 5: Both genders are at risk for the disease.

 While both men and women can develop Alzheimer’s, almost two-thirds of people with Alzheimer’s in the U.S. are women.
 Although there are several theories about why the disease is more prevalent among women, we don’t yet have any definitive answers.
 The possible links between lack of estrogen after menopause and Alzheimer’s is an important field of study for researchers at the USC Memory and Aging Center.

 For more than 30 years, Keck Medicine of USC physicians and researchers have made major contributions to understanding Alzheimer’s disease, vascular brain injury and memory problems.

-If you are in the Los Angeles area and interested in early detection or care for the disease by the top Alzheimer’s specialists in the world, be sure to schedule an appointment by calling (800) USC-CARE (800-872-2273) or by visiting http://neuro.keckmedicine.org/request-an-appointment/.
+If you are in the Los Angeles area and are interested in early detection or care for the disease by the top Alzheimer’s specialists in the world, schedule an appointment, by calling (800) USC-CARE (800-872-2273) or by visiting http://neuro.keckmedicine.org/request-an-appointment/.